NCI-CGR/TriosCompass_v2/README.md

 ## Overview

 ### I. Introduction
-TriosCompass consists of 4 functional components:
+*TriosCompass* consists of four functional components:
 + Call DNMs (de novo mutations) using *DeepVariant* and *GATK HaplotypeCaller*
 + Phase DNMs using *whatshap*
-+ Call dnSTR (de novo simple tandem repeats) using HipSTR and MonSTR.
++ Call dnSTR (de novo simple tandem repeats) using HipSTR and MonSTR
 + Call dnSV (de novo structural variants) using *Manta*, *GraphType2* and *smoove*

-The overall workflow diagram is as below:
+The overall workflow diagram of *TriosCompass* is as below:
 ![](img/TrioCompass_full_DAG.png)

 ---

 ### II.
 Dependencies

-All required bioinformatics tools are wrapped as conda, container and etc, so there is no need to for users to install any of them.
+All required bioinformatics tools are wrapped as conda, container and etc, so TriosCompass is portable and easy to be deployed.

-Nevertheless, there are still some dependencies required to start Snakemake workflow, which have been specified in [environment.yaml](environment.yaml).
-Users can create a new *conda* env for TriosCompassV2
+Nevertheless, there are still some basic dependencies required to start any Snakemake workflow (e.g., conda and python), which have been specified in [environment.yaml](environment.yaml).
+Users can create a new *conda* env for TriosCompassV2:
 ```bash

 mamba env create -f environment.yaml